TrieuHzang/ai-water-quality-monitoring-system/README.md

-# Water Quality Monitoring and Alert System
+# Water Quality Monitoring and Alert Systemmm

 An embedded IoT system for monitoring domestic water quality and generating alerts when abnormal conditions are detected.
 The project combines microcontroller-based sensing, wireless communication, and system integration for real-time monitoring.